 Now, keep up the good work.
 Over time, you can count on becoming the first company people think of when they need the product or service you offer.

 It sounds simple, and of course it’s not.
 If it was simple to implement these three techniques we wouldn’t need marketing books, courses and blogs.
-You wouldn’t need the Big Brand System, and I’d have nothing to write about!
+You wouldn’t need my articles and courses, and I’d have nothing to write about!

 But you can do it.
 Keep at it, and hold these three goals in your mind: Read, Remember and Recognize.